Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Introduction

-A central assumption underlying this approach is that students of different races are ``similarly prepared`` for advanced coursework if and only if they have similar values on some set of measured indicators of academic background, like previous course grades and standardized exam scores.
+A central assumption underlying this approach is that students of different races are ``similarly prepared'' for advanced coursework when they have similar values on some set of measured indicators of academic background, like previous course grades and standardized exam scores.
 However, we argue that in practice, given a chosen set of measures of academic background, this assumption is problematic for two reasons.
 First, students who appear similar on the selected measures may in reality be differently prepared for advanced coursework, as students may differ on relevant measures that are unrecorded or unavailable; in a regression, this corresponds to the well-known issue of omitted-variable bias.
-Second, students who appear dissimilar on the selected measures may in reality be equally prepared for advanced coursework, for instance, if an included measure is unrelated or only partially related to a student's preparedness; this corresponds to the lesser-known challenge of included-variable bias.
+Second, students who appear dissimilar on the selected measures may in reality be equally prepared for advanced coursework, for instance, if an included measure is unrelated or only partially related to a student's preparedness; this corresponds to the lesser-known challenge of included-variable bias~\citep{ayres2005three}.

 To illustrate these issues, consider a school in which Black students enroll in AP calculus at a lower rate than White students, and imagine that a researcher relies on the traditional regression approach described above to investigate whether differences in academic preparedness for AP Calculus explain this disparity.
-Suppose the researcher already adjusts for several measures of academic background in a regression of enrollment on race---e.g., information on a student's prior mathematics coursework; prior mathematics GPA; and performance on standardized mathematics exams---and is faced with the option of including a student's previous performance in an \nth{8} grade English class.
+Suppose the researcher already adjusts for several measures of academic background in a regression of enrollment on race---e.g., information on a student's prior mathematics coursework; prior mathematics GPA; and performance on standardized mathematics exams---and is faced with the option of including a student's previous performance in an \nth{8} grade English class, a measure which may vary across race groups.
 Should the researcher adjust for this additional measure?